trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 Only the contract itself may issue `tickets` that reference it as its creator.

-In particular, a `ticket` can't be duplicated, it can only be stored or passed as a parameter in a call to an entry point, in such a way that there is only ever one existing copy of it.
+In particular, a `ticket` can't be duplicated, it can only be stored or passed as a parameter in a call to an entrypoint, in such a way that there is only ever one existing copy of it.

 If a contract A calls a contract B, passing a `ticket` as parameter, contract A loses any access to this `ticket`.
-This means the `ticket` is transferred to contract B. Note that a `ticket` can't be transferred to an implicit account, since the transfer needs to be done through an entry point that takes a `ticket` of the right type, as parameter.
+This means the `ticket` is transferred to contract B. Note that a `ticket` can't be transferred to an implicit account, since the transfer needs to be done through an entrypoint that takes a `ticket` of the right type, as parameter.

 ### 2. Immutability of the wrapped value